BPYap/BERTSel/README.md

  [--output_dir OUTPUT_DIR]

 Arguments to note:
   TRAIN_TSV - Patb to training data in .tsv format.
-Each line should have three items (question, answer, label) separated by tab.
+Each line should have three items (question, positive_answer, negative_answer) separated by tab.

   OUTPUT_DIR - Path to model directory.
 ```